Skip advert

 How to use a Tesla Supercharger

 If you’re a Tesla owner, using a Supercharger is really simple.
-So long as you’ve got a payment method set up, just locate a convenient station using your Tesla’s infotainment system or the company’s app, then park up and plug in: that’s all there is to it.
+So long as you’ve got a payment method set up, just locate a convenient station using your Tesla’s infotainment system or the company’s app, then park up and plug in, it’s as easy as that.
 A green light will flash on your Tesla's charging port to indicate that charging has begun, and you can monitor the progress of a charging session on your car's infotainment screen.
 If you don't want to sit in the car while it charges, you can get the same information on the Tesla smartphone app.

 Can other cars use Tesla Superchargers?